You’ve planned a great road trip for your little buddy.

 Suddenly, though, you realize that your dog is panting rapidly.

 Why does my dog pant in the car?

 The most prevalent cause of your dog’s panting is hot weather.
 Most dogs don’t drink lots of water on a trip to get dehydrated.
-So, them being dehydrated can be a significant cause.
+Dehydration can be a significant cause.
 Moreover, dogs can also get motion sickness.
 Lastly, anxiety and discomfort can also cause your dog to pant.

-Don’t worry; we’ve got a whole article ready to give you all that you need to know.
+Don’t worry; we’ve got a whole article ready to give you all you need.

 Even the slightest changes in your dog’s behavior might be fatal.
 Dog owners worry about everything.

 Even the most straightforward thing, like your dog snoring loudly, can cause concern among dog owners.
 This applies to you more if you’re new to owning a dog.

 Dogs are not like humans.
 They can’t tell you if they’re feeling good or not.
 You should be able to determine this from their actions.

 So, is that a good or bad sign if your dog is panting in a car?
 Let’s find out!